miniwdl-ext/miniwdl-aws-terraform/README.md

 * `environment_tag` fills the Environment tag of each resource, and prefixes some resource names (for identification & deconfliction)
 * `owner_tag` fills the Owner tag of each resource (typically your username/email)
-* `s3upload_buckets` is a list of S3 bucket names where you may ask miniwdl-aws to upload workflow outputs (with `miniwdl-aws-submit --s3upload`)
+* `s3upload_buckets` is a list of S3 bucket names where you may ask miniwdl-aws to upload workflow outputs

+### Self-test

 The deployment outputs the name of the Batch job queue for workflow jobs, `miniwdl-workflow` (`${environment_tag}-workflow`), which you can plug into the miniwdl-aws self-test: